optimizely/library/Integrations/Analytics/Google Site Tag/README.md

 where `GA_TRACKING_ID` is your Google Analytics tracking ID.

-We'll need to update it the last line of code to look like this:
+We'll need to update the last line of code to look like this:

 ```javascript
 gtag('config', 'GA_TRACKING_ID', {